The best places to eat with kids in Cairns and Port Douglas

 Port Douglas Surf Club, Port Douglas

 The chefs at the Port Douglas Surf Club may have had a little advice from our French furry friend and extraordinary chef, Remy.
-They’ve kept some surf club old faithfuls on the menu, but they’ve also mixed it up with coral trout tacos, charro chip nachos, steamed pork buns and tempura prawn sushi.
+They’ve kept some old faithfuls on the menu, but they’ve also mixed it up with coral trout tacos, taro chips and salsa, steamed pork buns and tempura prawn sushi.

 Book a table on the big open deck and take in the Four Mile Beach views.
 Ahhhhh.
 The kids won’t need any encouragement to finish their meals as there’s an epic enclosed playground right next door to the restaurant.

 Where: Corner of Mowbray and the Esplanade, Port Douglas.

 Hot tip: Walk off your meals along Four Mile Beach and grab some family holiday snaps along the palm tree-lined strip.

 Want more ideas for kid-friendly food and babyccino options?
 Here’s a few to keep up your sleeve:

 - Waffle On, 64A Shields Street, Cairns | Pretty sure they’ll smell even better than Shrek’s mate Donkey’s waffles.

 - Gelocchio, 9/93 The Esplanade, Cairns | Just like Mr Geppetto remembers it.

 - Jaffle Head, 39 Lake Street, Cairns | The waft of melted cheese and precisely cooked toasty goodness would be enough to wake Sleeping Beauty herself.